 In the latest SmartCitiesWorld City Profile, we’re turning our attention to the city of Madrid.
-Spain’s capital, Madrid is Spain’s largest city and has the second-most populous metropolitan area in the EU.
+Spain’s capital, Madrid is nation’s largest city and has the second-most populous metropolitan area in the EU.
 Known for its vibrant economy and high standard of living, Madrid generates an estimated 12 per cent of Spain’s GDP and employs more than 10 per cent of the country’s workforce.

 The city is a financial and commercial centre in Southern Europe with a thriving service sector that drives the local economy, accounting for almost 80 per cent of its output.
 Madrid maintains a strong industrial presence, with advantages in infrastructure and its position as a vital transport hub.